Cross-Session Decoding of Neural Spiking Data via Task-Conditioned Latent Alignment

 Our model is built upon the autoencoder architecture introduced in LDNS.
-LDNS is a diffusion-based generative framework that employs an autoencoder to project spiking data into latent space.
+LDNS is a diffusion-based generative framework that employs an autoencoder to project spiking data into the latent space.
+In LDNS, both the autoencoder and the latent diffusion model use structured state-space (S4)\cite{gu2022efficiently} layers to model temporal dependencies.
 While LDNS further applies diffusion models on the latents to generate realistic neural spiking data, we focus solely on the autoencoder module for latent representation learning.
-Given binned spike counts ${x_m^{\left( i \right)}}$ with $C_m$ units from session $m$, the autoencoder encodes population activity into a $q$-dimensional ($q<C_m$) latent trajectory $z_m^{\left( i \right)} \in {\mathbb{R}^{q \times T}}$, and reconstructs smoothed firing rates $r_m^{\left( i \right)} \in {\mathbb{R}^{C_m \times T}}$that preserve the activity of the original neural population.
+Given binned spike counts ${x_m^{\left( i \right)}}$ with $C_m$ units from session $m$, the autoencoder encodes population activity into a $q$-dimensional ($q<C_m$) latent trajectory $z_m^{\left( i \right)} \in {\mathbb{R}^{q \times T}}$, and reconstructs smoothed firing rates $r_m^{\left( i \right)} \in {\mathbb{R}^{C_m \times T}}$that preserve the activity structure of the original neural population.

 To handle data from multiple sessions with different numbers of recorded channels or neurons, TCLA integrates two components: (1) session-specific read-in and read-out layers, a pair of 1×1 convolutional (Conv1d) layers, and (2) a shared LDNS autoencoder module.
 This design allows neural recordings from different sessions to be processed within a unified latent space.